Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models

 Computation under standard mixtures of $g$ priors relies on version 1.7.1 of the \texttt{R} package \texttt{BAS}, while computation under block $g$ priors with known blocking structures relies on a slight variation of our own code for the Diriclet mixtures of $g$ priors.
 Computation for the adaptive Lasso relies on version 4.1.6 of the \texttt{R} package \texttt{glmnet}.
-Computation under the Horseshoe prior relies on version 1.2 of the \texttt{R} package \texttt{bayesreg}, while computation under the Horseshoe-Pit prior relies on code from the author of that manuscript which, at the time of this writing, is available at \url{https://github.com/Fradenti/HorseshoeMix}.
-For all Bayesian procedures that require a prior on model space, we assign $\bfgamma$ a Beta-Binomial prior (e.g., see \citealp{scott2010bayes} and \citealp{porwal2022effect} and Section \ref{sec:computation} above).
+Computation under the Horseshoe prior relies on version 1.2 of the \texttt{R} package \texttt{bayesreg}, while computation under the Horseshoe-Pit prior relies on code from the author of that manuscript which, at the time of this writing, is available at \url{https://github.com/Fradenti/HorseshoeMix}. {For all Bayesian procedures that require a prior on model space, we assign $\bfgamma$ a Beta-Binomial prior with $c=d=1$ (e.g., see \citealp{scott2010bayes} and \citealp{porwal2022effect} and Section \ref{sec:computation} above).
 Furthermore, in order to avoid improper priors when $p \ge n$, the prior on models is constrained so that models for which $\sum_{k=1}^{p} \gamma_i > n-2$ receive zero probability.}